LightBDD/LightBDD/examples/Example.LightBDD.NUnit2/README.md

 ### Using nunit-console.exe
 To run tests with `nunit-console.exe` the [NUnit.Runners](https://www.nuget.org/packages/NUnit.Runners) has to be fetched during build process and executed against the compiled dll.

+When executed, the progress of currently executing tests will be printed on console allowing to track the execution of long running tests.

 Example usage: `> run-nunit-console.cmd`